 - Badass in a Nice Suit: If the above photo isn't an indication...

-- Brutal Death Metal: But it's toned down with Agony and Labyrinth.
+- Brutal Death Metal: Initially, but it's been toned down starting with Agony.

 - Concept Album: Labyrinth is one based on the labyrinth of Knossos and the characters related to the associated myth.